-To support multiple simultaneous imaging sessions and other processes running on its 18 ports at top speeds, TaskForce unit is built on extremely robust, high-capacity components that include a server grade motherboard, 8-core Xeon CPU 3.7 GHz and ECC RAM.
+To support multiple simultaneous imaging sessions and other forensic tasks running on its 18 ports at top speeds, TaskForce hardware unit is built on extremely robust, high-capacity components that include a server-grade motherboard, 8-thread Xeon CPU 3.7 GHz and ECC RAM.
 To ensure high quality and efficiency of our tools, we test them on hundreds of storage devices.

-Source/target switch on each of 18 ports enabling write protection in source mode.
+Source/target switch on each of 18 ports enabling hardware write protection in source mode:

 LED indicators: two indicators for each of 18 ports.
 One indicator is located next to the port’s source/target switch and lights up when source mode is enabled.